Top 5 benefits of open badges for corporates

 The question is how to manage all of that learning.
 The answer is you don’t.

 If a particular competency is important to the business, you assess it.
 Assessment represents the sum of all the learning that the employee has undertaken in relation to that competency, regardless of where, when or how it was done.

 I see open badges as micro-assessments of specific tasks.
 If you execute a task according to the pre-defined criteria (whatever that may be), then you earn its badge.
 In this way, the badge represents the sum of all the learning that you have undertaken to perform the task successfully, regardless of where, when or how that learning was done.

 This is my blog, so of course all of the above assertions are the product of my own opinion.
 Naturally, I believe it to be an opinion informed by experience.

-So, I’m curious… what’s your opinion?Explore posts in the same categories: corporate sector, open badges
+So, I’m curious… what’s your opinion?corporate sector, open badges

 Tags: assessment, benefits, capability, competency, corporate, credentialing, endorsement, gamification, informal learning, motivation, Open Badges, performance, portability, real world, recognition, skill, task, training, workplaceYou can comment below, or link to this permanent URL from your own site.